 When you see a forged will, you often have a feeling that something “doesn’t feel right” but you can’t quite put your finger on it.
 This “not right” feeling is usually produced by a number of red flags:

-- Completely Different Signature The signature on the will is completely different than any verified signature of the decedent.
-There’s no other signature that looks like this one in our “catalogue” of confirmed valid signatures.
+- Completely Different Signature.
+The signature on the will is completely different than any verified signature of the decedent.
+There’s no other signature that looks like this one in our “catalog” of confirmed valid signatures.
 Hey, some people just take a chance, hoping that no one is going to challenge the will, and do an outright forgery that doesn’t even look like the real signature.

 Handwriting Used to be More Individualized – The more hand-writing gets out of fashion, the more people’s hand-writing skills are deteriorating.
 There used to be individual hand-writing styles, and that individuality is getting lost with the lack of proficiency.
 Most people don’t even use script anymore, but print their letters instead.
 Handwriting is starting to look more and more uniform and is losing its individuality.
 This adversely affects the ability of an expert to prove a forged signature.